-Albany Law School shares a 30-acre midtown campus with three other educational institutions and research facilities.
-Walkways and green spaces connect the School with The Sage Colleges, Albany Medical College, and Albany College of Pharmacy and Health Sciences.
+Albany Law School shares a 54-acre midtown campus with three other educational institutions and research facilities.
+Walkways and green spaces connect the school with The Sage Colleges, Albany Medical College and Albany College of Pharmacy and Health Sciences.
 Together, the schools attract students from across the country and around the world whose diverse interests and backgrounds enrich the intellectual and social environment for all.
 Campus amenities include a fitness center, athletic fields, gymnasiums, an art gallery and bookstore.

-This eclectic area, marked by historic brownstones and cobblestone intersections, is where you'll find cafes, nightclubs, ethnic restaurants, art galleries and one-of-a-kind shops.
+This eclectic area, marked by historic brownstones and cobblestone intersections, is where you will find cafes, nightclubs, ethnic restaurants, art galleries and one-of-a-kind shops.
 Lark Street is the backdrop for many events throughout the year, including Art on Lark and Larkfest.

 Empire State Plaza